SteveTuttle/weather-analysis-vacation-destination/README.md

 ***from the UNC Bootcamp instructions for this challenge***

 ## Deliverables
 This challenge is broken down into two parts, WeatherPY then VacationPY.
+I added my intials to the starter code version of both these files.

 We will be working with Jupyter notebooks, using APIs from various sites to achieve this.